cicada-lang/cicada-solo/articles/integer-as-quotient-type.md

 Firstly, we define `Integer` as a class (record type).

 An integer is defined as a pair of natural numbers, `left` and `right`.
-After our definition, the actual integer will be equal to `left` minus `right`.
+The intention of our definition, is to view the integer as equal to `left` minus `right`.

 ``` cicada
 class Integer {